ryland-goldman/n-body-simulation/README.md

-# Using CUDA to Increase the Accuracy and Performance of Particle-Particle N-Body Simulations
+# Using CUDA to Increase the Accuracy and Performance of Particle-Particle *N*-Body Simulations

 2022-23 Synopsys Research Project